 Wholegrain muffins filled with the natural sweetness of mango puree and berries.
-These rye, oat and flaxseed berry muffins are a meal on there own thanks to the nourishing complex carbohydrates found in the oats and rye, along with the sustaining protein and essential fats in the flaxseed meal and olive oil.
+These rye, oat and flaxseed berry muffins are a meal on their own thanks to the nourishing complex carbohydrates found in the oats and rye, along with the sustaining protein and essential fats in the flaxseed meal and olive oil.
 Enjoy them warmed on their own, or split in half and drizzle with your favourite spreads.

-rye, oat & flaxseed berry muffins
+rye, oat & flaxseed berry muffins recipe